Merino Wool FAQ at a Glance

 Wool is generally considered antistatic and is therefore also used as workwear in electrostatically sensitive areas.

-For example, if a synthetic fleece jacket is pulled over a merino long sleeve, it can crackle quite a bit.
+For example, if a synthetic fleece jacket is pulled over a merino long-sleeve, it can crackle quite a bit.

-How robust is merino wool?
+How durable is merino wool?

 This information text is the intellectual property of Merino Online UG (www.merino-store.com).
 Copying or reproduction is prohibited.